eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Full-Time Equivalent (FTE):** 2 FTE
 - **Total Costs:** 250,000 USD

 The plan is to use this grant for the last phase before we can launch.
-Namely the token bonding curve mechanism.
 We will use, customize and integrate the open source Balancer protocol.
 With this budget Fundle can finish the platform (blockchain + security), create brand awareness, build the team, launch the platform and further develop/improve features.

 ### Milestone 1 - Balancer protocol customization

 The protocol will allow users to buy/sell tokens per community according to a token bonding curve mechanism.
 So each community has its own token which is created when business create their community on Fundle.
-For the first step we will use USDC/USDT as the reserve token.
-Per community USDC/USDT will be bonded to the community token.
+USDC/USDT will be the reserve token so per community USDC/USDT will be bonded to the community token.
 When users send USDC/USDT, the community token will be mint according to the current price and supply and when users want to sell their tokens the tokens are burned according to the current price and supply.

 We want to bridge to Antelope (via Trust EVM) because of the benefits (transaction speed, low costs etc.).
 However, we would like to use an Ethereum protocol because of better integration with popular wallets (coinbase, metamask) and with fiat gateways.
 Payment accessibility is of high importance for our platform.